 You see this when a large new account comes in.
 Team members drop other activities to make sure they win the account.
 There’s a lot of frantic activity and then the pieces have to be picked up on the previous work everyone was engaged in.
 This is when things fall through cracks, complexity, errors and inconsistencies occur.

 The other way growth is chased is by hiring new producers or specialists.
 The problem is that they typically come in with their own ways of working with their teams and this creates more process variability, complexity and waste.

 What we have found is that the biggest profitable growth opportunity is to create greater alignment between activities and strategy.
-In other words, segmenting accounts so team members focus on the right accounts with the right service levels, standardizing ad hoc tasks, triaging workflows, getting quality right the first time, and sourcing the right work to the right people.
+Segmenting accounts so team members focus on the right accounts with the right service levels, standardizing ad hoc tasks, triaging workflows, getting quality right the first time, and sourcing the right work to the right people.

 This kind of focus requires a shift from outsourcing transactions to a more holistic approach that’s driven by analytics and an understanding of what it takes to shift internal insurance processors back to the insurance professionals they and their clients always wanted them to be.

 It’s got to be about operations excellence first, then the growth will rapidly follow.